 The UKVI name for their "immigration system for managing applications by people who wish to come to the United Kingdom to work, train or study".

-Applicants are given a certain number of points for different aspects of their applications, for example a successful Tier 4 application would be given 30 points for having a CAS letter, and 10 points for having enough money.
+Applicants are given a certain number of points for different aspects of their applications, for example a successful student visa application would be given 70 points.

 Right of Appeal: See 'Appeal'